-Göbeklitepe, location is 20 kilometers northeast of Şanlıurfa Örencik village near and this location have 300 meters diameter and 15 meters high wide field of view.
+Göbeklitepe, location is 20 kilometers northeast of Şanlıurfa Örencik village and this location has 300 meters diameter and 15 meters high wide field of view.

-- Göbeklitepe is The Largest and Oldest Temple of History
+- Göbeklitepe is The Largest and Oldest Temple in History

-Göbeklitepe is belonging to the Neolithic period.
-Göbeklitepe is too important for the first temple so it the center of the first belief.
-Researchers detect 20 temples and just 6 temples come to light in this place.
+Göbeklitepe is belonging to the Neolithic period time which means 11.600 years before today.
+Göbeklitepe has great importance for being the center of the first belief.
+Archeologists have detected 20 temples and just 6 of 20 temples come to light in this construction.